Dhanudino117/Ecommmerce-Follow-Along/README.md

 - Save the updated order and return an appropriate response.
 - Integrate the API with the frontend to allow users to cancel orders.
 - Refresh the My Orders page after a successful cancellation.

+## Milestone 29: Payment
+In this Milestone,

+- Using PayPal API in our program.
+- Integrating online payments.
+- Making sure it works without errors.

+## Milestone 30: Pay Pal
+In this Milestone,

+- Creating PayPal account and getting the UserID inside sandbox account.
+- Implementing online payment using PayPal API using the client key you created earlier.
+- Downloading NPM package called react-paypal-js that will provide an component called PayPalScriptProvider which will - - display online payment methods like credit or debit card.

+## Milestone 31: Global State Management
+In this Milestone,

+- Using redux for global state management.
+- Implementing redux store to store all global states.
+- Installing Redux and using it fro email in Signup and Login.